Wisconsin's Women Cheesemakers

 Carie Wagner, Organic Valley Co-Op - Cashton

-Carie Wagner of Organic Valley Co-Op in Cashton was the first woman Master Cheese Maker in Wisconsin.
-To hold that esteemed title requires ten years of cheesemaking experience before completing a mandatory three-year training course in individual cheeses.
-Wagner is considered a Master at Asadero, Havarti, Monterrey Jack, and Cheddar.
-While you can find Organic Valley dairy products all over the country, it all started in La Farge, Wisconsin in 1988 with a group of family farmers that came together and formed the co-op in order to keep farming the best way they knew how.
+Carie Wagner of Organic Valley Co-Op in Cashton was the first female Master Cheese Maker in Wisconsin.
+To hold that esteemed title requires 10 years of cheesemaking experience before completing a mandatory three-year training course in individual cheeses.
+Wagner is considered a Master at Asadero, Havarti, Monterrey Jack and Cheddar.
+While you can find Organic Valley dairy products all over the country, it all started in La Farge, Wisconsin, in 1988 with a group of family farmers that came together and formed the co-op in order to keep farming the best way they knew how.

 Pam Hodgson, Sartori - Plymouth